Sessions: Wrappers as "Middleware"

 or localStorage

 , while other data is stored on the server.
 This post will dive into how to implement session storage with Convex using some helper functions we wrote.
-The code is in the convex-helpers GitHub repo.
+The code is here.

 User data: